 - TRACS SOFTWARE DEPLOYMENT: 200 Local Agencies

 - FUTURE DEPLOYMENT PLANS: The TraCS Florida software is available for agencies to use free of charge on a voluntary basis.
 The software is provided via a download on TraCS Florida website.
 The client installer is an MSI, can be silent, and is designed to be easy to use, and automates the installation of the TraCS Baseline.
 Staff guide interested agencies through the phases of deployment including evaluation, server setup, and training.
 Staff makes onsite visits as necessary to assist agencies with deployment and training.
-TraCS Florida hosts a central TraCS server for smaller agencies while medium and large agencies typically host their own environments.
+TraCS Florida hosts a central TraCS server for two-thirds of agencies, both large and small, while about one-third host their own environments.

 Forms being used by Florida include:

 - Crash (Long, Short, Driver Exchange of Information, Update)

 - Refusal To Submit (Documents an individual’s refusal to submit to alcohol tests)

 - Implied Consent (Documents that an officer has informed an individual regarding the requirements to submit to an alcohol tests)

 - Trespass Warning